 Mr. Soule is a combat Veteran of the United States Navy, having served his last deployment during the 2004 Battle of Fallujah.
 He is the recipient of numerous awards and commendations, including the Iraq Campaign Medal with the Eagle Globe and Anchor and campaign star for participation in combat operations.
 He currently lives in New Boston, N.H. with his wife Bonnie and their daughter Isabella.

 Assistant Business Manager

-As an 18 year Union member in the Central Office Equipment Installation department, Todd continually strives to become a better union member and be more involved.
+As a 19 year Union member in the Central Office Equipment Installation department, Todd continually strives to become a better union member and be more involved.
 In concert with Business Manager Soule, Todd believes that an educated union member can better serve their local, and he leads by example.
 He currently holds an Associate’s degree in Telecommunications Science, is working towards his Bachelors in Information Technology, and is a Rated Technician.

 Todd has devoted nearly 3 decades of his life to the Martial Arts.
 He currently holds the rank of 5th degree Black belt and continues to work out and give back at every opportunity.
 He lives in Auburn, NH with his wife Mindy and three children Savannah, Gabrielle, and Cooper.
 He can be found most weekend and summer days coaching or cheering on his children at basketball, softball, or baseball practices.

 President: Todd Bedard

 Vice President: Dave McFadden

 Treasurer: Jim Lemay

 I'm already a member, do I have to fill out anything?
 With the change of representation, you must fill out the "Dues Deduction Authorization" card to remain a full member.
 As a full member, you have rights to attend union meetings, vote on faculty and union representation, vote on contracts, and other union rights.
 The remaining documents are explained below.